futuredapp/sheet-happens/README.md

-# Sheet Happens!
+# Sheet Happens! 🦄

 Sheet Happens is Gradle plugin that lets you localize your Android / KMP application using Google Spreadsheets.

 ## Features
 - Generates Android string resources from Google Spreadsheets
-- Compatible with Android and Kotlin Multiplatform ([moko-resources](https://github.com/icerockdev/moko-resources))
+- Compatible with Android and Kotlin Multiplatform ([moko-resources](https://github.com/icerockdev/moko-resources)) resources format
 - Flexible configuration options
 - Can be applied to multiple modules separately (useful for splitting translations per feature module)